DsTyM/PharmaciesOnDutyAttica/README.md

 It uses htmlunit to interact and crawl the fsa.gr website and jsoup to scrape the data (the available pharmacies per day, pharmacies' information and the different working hours available).
-It also uses MySQL to save the data on the server and Spring Boot to provide the RestAPI.
+It also uses MySQL to save the data on the server and Spring Boot to provide the Rest API.

 Here is an example of how it returns the pharmacies on duty:
 ```json